 In response to the Mayor's comments, Casciani said "What I got from it is `I value grass more than the people.'"

-Beck said police will be patient with laggards who were working to leave at the time of the deadline _ but said the city's law enforcement will no longer look the other way.
+Beck said police will be patient with laggards who were still packing belongings and working to leave at the time of the deadline _ but said the city's law enforcement will no longer look the other way.

 "After 56 days of not enforcing three city laws that prohibit the use of that park, the time is now," said Beck.